-- NRI: FND: Mutually Aware Social Navigation: This project seeks to improve the way robots reason about spatial behavior and develop navigation methods that lead to understandable and appropriate motion patterns in social environments.
-(NSF IIS 1734361)
+- NRI: FND: Mutually Aware Social Navigation: This project worked to improve the way robots reason about spatial behavior and develop navigation methods that lead to understandable and appropriate motion patterns in social environments.
+(NSF IIS 1734361) Completed

-- NRI: FND: Human-Robot Collaboration with Distributed and Embodied Intelligence: This project, led by John Zimmerman and with Jodi Forlizzi, examines questions around the issue of intelligence re-embodiment in robots.
-(NSF SES 1734456)
+- NRI: FND: Human-Robot Collaboration with Distributed and Embodied Intelligence: This project, led by John Zimmerman and with Jodi Forlizzi, examined questions around the issue of intelligence re-embodiment in robots.
+(NSF SES 1734456) Completed

 - Human Interactions with Robot Failures: This collaborative project with the UMass Lowell Robotics Lab was focused on bystander interactions with failing robots.
 (NSF IIS 1552256 & 1552228) Completed

-- Social Sensing for Human-Robot Interaction: This collaborative project with Disney Research Pittsburgh examined methods for robots to perceive and behave appropriately in social groups.
+- Social Sensing for Human-Robot Interaction: This collaborative project with Disney Research Pittsburgh and Scott Hudson examined methods for robots to perceive and behave appropriately in social groups.
 Completed

-- HCC:Medium:Understanding and Modeling Trust in Human-Robot Interactions: This collaboration with the UMass Lowell Robotics Lab seeks to develop quantitative metrics to measure a user’s trust in a robot as well as a model to estimate the user’s level of trust in real time.
-Using this information, the robot will be able to adjust its interaction accordingly.
+- HCC:Medium:Understanding and Modeling Trust in Human-Robot Interactions: This collaboration with the Holly Yanco developed quantitative metrics to measure a user’s trust in a robot as well as a model to estimate the user’s level of trust in real time.
 (NSF IIS 0905148 & 0905228) Completed

 Recent publication examples: